 7. No Moral Compass

-Narcissists-Sociopaths don’t have boundaries or moral compass.
+Narcissists-Sociopaths don’t have boundaries or a moral compass.
 They do not care about themselves so why would they care about you or others?
-They have the innate ability to fake love, care and genuine concern for others as it suits them.
+They have the innate ability to fake love, care, and genuine concern for others as it suits them.
 They don’t have the ability to judge what is right and wrong and act accordingly.
 Better yet, Narcs aren’t interested in having a moral compass.
-They will lie, use and con others to get what they want for as long as they want.
+They will lie, use and con others to get what they want for as long as they can.

 Rest assured they’ll do anything to get that fix no matter where or how.
 Some research indicates that they can even be asexual.
 In other words, even though they’ve slept with half the globe, there is no emotion to the actual act.
 It is robotic and a mere act to get that momentary high.
 If someone ever tells you that they don’t believe in morals… Do not walk, remember this post and RUN!